mukesh3710/OpenShift-Virtulization/Exercises/to-do.md

 # Creating and Accessing Virtual Machines from the Command Line

-- Create a new project
 - check available images/template available to create a vm
 - Create a new user, assign admin role to new project
 - Create a anohter user, assign that can view/stop/start vm, can check logs and monitor the vm performace
+- give stress to machine, monitor the vm perofmace and check error logs
+- stop/start mv (another user)

 - Generate mainfest with virtctl to create virtual machine (user admin)
 - apply the mainfest to deploy the vm
-- give stress to machine, monitor the vm perofmace and check error logs
-- stop/start mv (another user)

 --

 ## Objectives